Hana-Le/blogdown_Hana/content/project/Housing/index.md

 Some variables should be in ordinal form:

 - Some catergorical variables related to quality should be in ordinal form.
-- While OveralQual and OveralCond also should be treated as ordinal variable but since they are have 10 levels which are in numbers so in this case I would leave them as they are and treat them as numeric variable.
+- While OveralQual and OveralCond also should be treated as ordinal variables but since they are have 10 levels which are in numbers so in this case I would leave them as they are and treat them as numeric variable.

 ``` r
 # KitchenQual